mbari-org/auv-python/README.md

 The goals of this are:

 * Able to use for any Dorado class vehicle: Gulper, i2map, mapping
-* Enable ship-based local file based execution and production MBARI network
+* Both ship-based local file and production MBARI network execution
 * Decouple quick-look plot generation -- this code does only data processing
 * All available metadata written to netCDF attributes, including new XML cals
-* Decouple plumbing lag settings from the code -- use config file?
+* Decouple plumbing lag settings from the code
 * Enable easy reprocessing of segments of the archive
 * Create derived products suitable for loading into STOQS